th2-net/th2-data-services/documentation/api/interfaces.utils.resolver.md

 expand_message(message) → List[Dict[str, Any]]
 ```

-Extract compounded message into list of individual messages.
+Extract a compounded message into a list of individual messages.

+Use it with `data.map_yield` instead of `data.map`.

 Warnings:  expand_message function is not backward-compatible.
-If you use it in your scripts, there is no guarantee that everything will  work if you change data-source because different data-sources has different  messages structure.
+If you use it in your scripts, there is no guarantee that everything  will work if you change data-source because different data-sources  have different messages structure.